EEHarbor/low_search_table/readme.md

 # Low Search Table for ExpressionEngine

-This add-on allows you to filter entries by group calculations of Grid or Matrix columns, like min (lowest), max (highest), avg (average), sum, and count (total rows) with [Low Search](http://gotolow.com/addons/low-search).
+This add-on allows you to filter entries by group calculations of Grid / Matrix columns, like lowest, highest, average, sum, and total rows with [Low Search](http://gotolow.com/addons/low-search).
 For example, filter by entries that have a Grid field with x rows or more.
 This also allows you to order entries by that value. *Requires Low Search 4+*.

 ## Installation